Welkom Free State, South Africa Travel Guide

 Infrastructure for travelers with mobility challenges is generally limited in Welkom.
 Newer shopping malls and hotels may have ramps and accessible restrooms.
 Older buildings and public transport (mini-bus taxis) often lack accessibility features.

-Restricted particular services exist for travelers with visual or hearing impairments.
+Restricted particular services exist for travelers with sight or hearing difficulties impairments.
 Assistance dogs are generally accepted in public places.
 Thorough prior research and direct communication with service providers is advisable.

 While general accessibility information is available, specific, detailed resources for Welkom itself for travelers with special needs might be sparse.